-Follow our installation guide to properly install your reusable vehicle stickers.
+Follow our installation guide to properly install your reusable stickers for aluminum body vehicles.
 By adhering to our guide (see what we did there), you’ll be able to get the longest possible lifespan of your vehicle prints.

 Clean Your Surface